pyamsoft/pstate-frequency/README.md

 ### Requirements

-+ Intel P-State driver (included in kernel 3.9 and upwards).
++ The intel_pstate (included in kernel 3.9 and upwards) OR
-Enable it by adding **intel_pstate=enable** to the boot command line.
-Starting with version 2.0.0, only intel_pstate will be suported.
-There
-are plenty of other tools that can support acpi-cpufreq and other CPU
-drivers.
+the acpi-cpufreq driver.
+Other CPU scaling drivers are not supported and so
+the behavior of the pstate-frequency script when running with an unsupported
+CPU driver is undefined.

 + coreutils
 The standard GNU tools for things like cat, wc, grep, and cut.
 These are